Sian Naftal

 Further information

 I believe that this is your space and you can use therapy for whatever you want to.
-Whether to help process a loss, a space for you to talk or more solution based such as looking for tips to help with anxiety.
+Whether to help process a loss, a space for you to talk or more solution focused, such as looking for tips to help with anxiety.

 Walthamstow, London, E17